venuraja79/venuraja79.github.io/_posts/2022-01-20-population-collapse.markdown

 The first time I heard about the term "population collapse" was two years ago from none other than Elon Musk in one of his interviews.
 Living in India, navigating the never ending queues and traffic this was a huge surprise.
 Things started to clear once I started reading a few papers and review the data available.
 There are countries today in the world that are already in population decline or will be very soon.
 Most of Europe, Japan, South Korea and many more.
-Once the trend sets in, it seems to be very challenging to reverse even with government policies.
+Once the trend sets in, it seems to be very challenging to reverse even with government policies that encourage more kids.

-Closer home, in Tamil nadu things look very normal with people everywhere.
+Closer home, in Tamil Nadu things look very normal with people everywhere.
 Just that looks can be deceptive.
 A fertility rate of 2.1 will keep the population in equilibrium.
 Tamil nadu's fertility rates for the past 30 years are here.

 |  State     |1981  |1991 | 1999 | 2009 | 2019 | 2020